Robust Confidence Intervals for Meta-Regression with Interaction Effects: Statistical Methods

 \subsection{The Mixed-Effects Meta-Regression Model}

-The study characteristics, which are used as covariates in the meta-regression model are called moderators.
-The moderators are denoted with $\vx_j=(x_{j1},...,x_{jk})^\top$, where $k$ is the number of studies and $j\in\{0,1,..,m\}$, with $m$ as the number of moderators \parencite{Huizenga2011}.
-Functions of other moderators such as interactions of the form $x_{3i}=x_{1i}x_{2i}$ could be moderators themselves.
-The true effect of a single study $i\in\{1,...,k\}$ is denoted with $\theta_i$ and modelled by
+The study characteristics which are used as covariates in the meta-regression model are called moderators and are denoted with $\boldsymbol{x}_j = (x_{j1},\ldots,x_{jk})'$, where $k$ is the number of studies and $j \in \{0,1,\ldots,m\},$ with $m$ as the number of moderators.
+Functions of other moderators such as interactions of the form $x_{3i} = x_{1i} x_{2i}$ could be moderators themselves.
+The true outcome of an individual study $i \in \{1,\ldots,k\}$ is denoted with $\theta_i$.
+The model equation for the true outcome of study $i$ is

-Usually $x_{0i}=1$ for all $i=1,...,k$, so the model features an intercept $\beta_0$.
-The parameters $\beta_1,...,\beta_m$ are the regression coefficients of the associated moderators with $m< k$.
-The deviation of the $i$th studies true effect $\theta_i$ and its linear predictor is modelled by the random effect $u_i$.
-These are usually assumed to be i.i.d. normal with mean 0 and variance $\tau^2$, $u_i\stackrel{iid}{\sim}\mathcal{N}(0, \tau^2)$.
-The estimated effect $y_i$ of the true effect $\theta_i$ depends on the true effect as follows: The error made within study $i$ while estimating the true effect $\theta_i$ is denoted with $\epsilon_i$.
-The variance $\sigma^2_i$ of $\epsilon_i$ is assumed to be known, although usually estimated from the data.
-Moreover, the $\epsilon_i$'s and $u_i$'s are assumed to be mutually independent.
-Substituting (\ref{eq:truemodel}) in (\ref{eq:obsmodel}) we receive the full mixed-effects meta-regression model